-Entering both an Inspector's license number and access code provideUse of a biometric device, as specified in the Required Equipment/Materials table in Section 1.8.0, provides access into the BAR-97 Emissions Inspection System (EIS) or OBD Inspection System (OIS) Smog Check inspection menu, as applicable.
+Entering an Inspector's license number and use of a biometric device, as specified in the Required Equipment/Materials table in Section 1.8.0, provides access into the BAR-97 Emissions Inspection System (EIS) or OBD Inspection System (OIS) Smog Check inspection menu, as applicable.
 Follow the EIS or OIS prompts to access the Smog Check inspection mode.